aerospike/aerospike-vector-search-examples/README.md

 export PROXIMUS_HOST=<SANDBOX-HOST>
 ```
 By default the app will index 5000 quotes, but the dataset included in this repo has
-over 500K quotes.
-Depending on the size of your dataset, you may want to configure concurrent threads for generating the image embeddings.
+about 500K quotes.
+Depending on the size of your dataset, you may want to configure concurrent parallelism for generating the image embeddings.
 Higher parallelism will consume more CPU resources.

 ```
-export APP_NUM_QUOTES=500000 && \\
 export APP_INDEXER_PARALLELISM=4
 ```

+> [!WARN]
+> Generating all 500k embeddings on a laptop will take some time.
+It is recommended to use a cloud instance if you are testing the full dataset.

 ## 3. Start the Application
 To start the application locally, run the following: